 Gifted and Talented Education (G.A.T.E.)

 Discovery’s GATE program is designed to assist in meeting the unique needs of students who demonstrate superior ability.
 The program begins in third grade with a multiple criteria identification process.
-All students in grade 3 are screened, unless the parent requests that their child not participate in this process.
-GATE students are clustered in specific classrooms in order to provide instruction that differentiates the core curriculum and provides them with advanced learning opportunities.
+Students in grade 3 are screened, GATE students are clustered in specific classrooms in order to provide instruction that differentiates the curriculum and provides them with advanced learning opportunities.

 Students in grades K-5 use computers to complement class instruction.
-Computers are used as part of the regular classroom curriculum and compliment the teaching of the California Content Standards.
-A computer technician is on campus daily to assist teachers with the implementation of technology in the classroom.
+Computers are used as part of the regular classroom curriculum and compliment the teaching of Common Core Standards.

 Student Study Team (SST)